PDLT-University-of-York/test-split-site/docs/panopto/sharing-recordings.md

 4. Click **Save**.

-!!!
-Warning
-If you need to change any People and Groups access settings, please contact DET for advice before proceeding.
+> :boom:If you need to change any People and Groups access settings, please contact DET for advice before proceeding.

 ### Sharing Individual Recordings